Run and debug your Microsoft Teams app

 - Leave the Microsoft app ID and Microsoft app password blank, to match the default environment variables.

-Because Microsoft Teams is an entirely cloud-based product, it requires all services it accesses to be available from the cloud using HTTPS endpoints.
-Therefore, to enable our samples to work within Teams, you need to either publish the code to the cloud of your choice, or make our local running instance externally accessible.
+Because Microsoft Teams is an entirely cloud-based product, it requires all services it accesses to be available publicly using HTTPS endpoints.
+Therefore, to enable your app to work within Teams, you need to either publish the code to the cloud of your choice, or make our local running instance externally accessible.
 We can do the latter with tunneling software.

 Although you can use any tool of choice, we use and recommend ngrok, which creates an externally addressable URL for a port you open locally on your machine.
 To set up ngrok in preparation for running your Microsoft Teams app locally: